Bonnie and Clyde: Clyde Barrow

+The three men continued to evade the authorities, stealing various vehicles and looting businesses while they fled north.
+The police were alerted to the crimes, and on March 18, 1930, all three men were recaptured.
+The very next month, During April, 1930, Barrow was sent to Huntsville to begin serving his now 14-year sentence.
+In September, after five months at Huntsville, Barrow was assigned to the Eastham Prison Farm at the age of 21.
+He was sexually assaulted while in prison.
+Ed Crowder, who was employed as an authority figure charged with keeping order for the inmates of the prison, raped Barrow repeatedly for several months.
+Barrow eventually killed Crowder with a pipe, for which another inmate who was already serving a life sentence claimed responsibility.

 To avoid hard labor in the fields, Barrow purposely had two of his toes amputated in late January 1932, either by another inmate or by himself.
 Because of this, he walked with a limp for the rest of his life.
 The amputation slowed him down physically, making it harder to outrun law enforcement and limiting his mobility during his many robberies.
 However, without his knowledge, his mother had successfully petitioned for his release and he was set free six days after his intentional injury.
-He was paroled from Eastham on February 2, 1932, now a hardened and bitter criminal.
+He was paroled from Eastham on February 2, 1932, now a hardened and bitter veteran of a justice system that failed to provide protection or rehabilitation.
 His sister Marie said, "Something awful sure must have happened to him in prison because he wasn't the same person when he got out."
 Fellow inmate Ralph Fults said that he watched Clyde "change from a school boy to a rattlesnake".

 In his post-Eastham career, Barrow robbed grocery stores and gas stations at a rate far outpacing the ten or so bank robberies attributed to him and the Barrow Gang.
 His favorite weapon was the M1918 Browning automatic rifle (BAR).
 According to John Neal Phillips, Barrow's goal in life was not to gain fame or fortune from robbing banks but to seek revenge against the Texas prison system for the abuses that he had sustained while serving time.

 First meeting

 There are several different accounts of Parker and Barrow's first meeting.
 One of the more credible versions is that they met on January 5, 1930, at the home of Barrow's friend, Clarence Clay, at 105 Herbert Street in West Dallas.
-Barrow was 20 years old, and Parker was 19.
+Barrow was twenty years old, and Parker was aged 19.
 Parker was out of work and staying with a female friend to assist her during her recovery from a broken arm.
 Barrow dropped by the girl's house while Parker was in the kitchen making hot chocolate.